WLVF-FM: History

 WLVF-FM was previously simulcast on WLVF (930 AM), which relinquished its license and went off the air in 2011.

+On January 9, 2025, WLVF-FM filed a digital notification with the Federal Communications Commission commencing its simulcast on HD Radio.

 Programs

 In addition to live broadcasts of services at Landmark Baptist Church, the schedule includes reruns of Lester Roloff, Unshackled! produced by Pacific Garden Mission, and Canada's People's Gospel Hour with speaker Perry Rockwood.